pyshivam/geergit-discussion/README.md

 XPOSED FRAMEWORK REQUIRED

-IF You dont know What is XPOSED FRAMEWORK then do not try this application (it wont work).
+If You don't know what is XPOSED FRAMEWORK then do not try this application (it won't work).
 To Know more about Xposed Read Here. http://forum.xda-developers.com/xposed/
 <br/><br/>

 ## IMPORTANT

-- Although this app has been tested on several devices, there arealways chance something can go wrong.
+- Although this app has been tested on several devices, there is always a chance something can go wrong.
 It is always recommended to have a backup of your ROM and other important data before trying this app.

-This is Xposed Module For Changing (MASKING) the various IDs in the Phone.
+This is the Xposed Module For Changing (MASKING) the various IDs in the Phone.
-Change means when an application access these parameters this appwill replace original value with user provided value.
-Original values are always intact in device.
+Change means when an application accesses these parameters this app will replace the original value with user provided value.
+Original values are always intact in the device.
 <br/><br/>

 ## Pricing Table